 Subscribe Now

-The days are getting longer and the air is warming—cocktail season is officially upon us.
-If you’re looking for an elevated, out-of-the-ordinary cocktail experience this spring, there’s no need to travel to Boston to find a world-class bar program.
+With the longest day of the year (June 20) quickly approaching and and the air (finally!) warming—the summer cocktail season is officially upon us.
+If you’re looking for an elevated, out-of-the-ordinary cocktail experience this summer, there’s no need to travel to Boston to find a world-class bar program.
 Some of the North Shore’s own serve up inventive drinks for delicate sipping or flavor profiles that pack a punch, and have a snack menu and ambiance to match.
-Here are a few of the top spots to grab a cocktail north of Boston this spring.
+Here are eight of the top spots to grab a cocktail north of Boston this summer.

 Baldwin Bar, Woburn